Quarterly Shelter Statistics Reporting

 • Additionally, animals in your custody and care as the result of an animal control seizure, or other hold, even if they are not signed over to you yet, should always be included in your inventory until there is a final disposition.

-• The "Other Live Outcomes" field should reflect TNR cats released only, and there should never be dogs reported in this field.
+• The "Other Live Outcomes" field should reflect TNR cats released only, and there should rarely be dog or other cat outcomes reported in this field.
 If there are dogs reported in this category, the program coordinator will reach out to you to inquire the reason.

-• Stray animals that are brought in to your shelter/care and custody by a finder, who then opts to adopt after the stray hold is up, should be reported as stray for the intake, and an adoption for the outcome.
+• Strays that are brought into your shelter/care and custody by a finder who comes back to adopt the animal after the stray hold is up, should be reported as stray for the intake, and an adoption for the outcome.

-• If your shelter records stray reports from finders, but the animal does not enter your shelter for care (i.e.: if your jurisdiction allows finders to keep the animal in their home for the stray hold period), and the finder opts to keep the animal after the stray hold is up, it should be reported as a stray intake and adoption outcome.
+• If your shelter allows finders to keep the animal in their home for the stray hold period, and you are providing vet care or other services for the animal as you would for any stray animal brought into the shelter, and the finder opts to keep the animal after the stray hold is up, it should be reported as a stray intake and adoption outcome.

 Reporting Due Dates:

-QUARTER 1 - April 15 Reporting on Activity for January 1-March 31
+QUARTER 1 - Due April 15 Reporting on Activity for January 1-March 31

-QUARTER 2 - July 15 Reporting on Activity for April 1-June 30
+QUARTER 2 - Due July 15 Reporting on Activity for April 1-June 30

-QUARTER 3 - October 15 Reporting on Activity for July 1-September 30
+QUARTER 3 - Due October 15 Reporting on Activity for July 1-September 30

-QUARTER 4 - January 15 Reporting on Activity for October 1-December 31 for the prior year
+QUARTER 4 - Due January 15 Reporting on Activity for October 1-December 31 for the prior year

 As of January 1, 2022, all quarterly shelter statistics reports are to be submitted through the Maryland OneStop portal.
-All organization profiles are assigned to a primary organizational account and that account must be the one to submit the reports.
-For information on what email address is assigned to your organization, please contact the program coordinator, Jen Swanson, at jen.swanson@maryland.gov
+All reporting shelters are assigned to a primary account, and that account must be the one to submit the reports.
+If you have any questions regarding reporting, please contact the program coordinator, Jen Swanson, at jen.swanson@maryland.gov

 To Access the Quarterly Shelter Activity Report (Shelter Stats) on OneStop